-- a. approved a contract with IBM to provide services to execute the Administrative Systems Modernization Program, including implementing and integrating Workday, Inc.'s cloud-based Enterprise Resource Planning (ERP) system at U. T. Austin; and - authorized expenditure of \$27 million from Designated Funds and Educational and General Revenue Funds to execute the Administrative Systems Modernization Program, including implementing and integrating the Workday ERP system as well as other non-Workday applications in use by U. T. Austin.
+- a. approve a contract with International Business Machines Corporation (IBM) to provide services to execute the Administrative Systems Modernization Program, including implementing and integrating Workday, Inc.'s cloud-based Enterprise Resource Planning (ERP) system; and - authorize expenditure of \$27 million from Designated Funds and Educational and General Revenue Funds to execute the Administrative Systems Modernization Program, including implementing and integrating the Workday ERP system as well as other non-Workday applications in use by U. T. Austin.